LTUC/amman-dotnet-401d2/Curriculum/Class11/facilitator/README.md

 ### How does this topic fit?

 **Where we've been**:
 In the previous classes we've specifically worked with only the C# language.
+We have only made console apps and have not yet talked about how C# works in the world of web development.

 **What are we focusing on today**:
-Today, we'll be doing ...
+Today, we'll be starting the very first day of web development with C# and .NET Core.
+Today is an introduction to MVC and how this architectural pattern works within an application.

 **Where we're headed**:
-Next class will focus on ...
+We will be building off of these principles every single day for the remainder of the class.
+Starting in Class 12, we will

 ## Learning Objectives

 Review the detailed objectives in today's [student-facing readme](../README.md).

-> Our primary outcomes and goals for the day are ... (use this pull quote to call out any instructor facing notes/outcomes that need toe highlighted)
+> Our primary outcomes and goals for the day are to show and expose the students what the MVC architectural pattern is and how it works.
+They should understand that MVC is not "magic", but primarily convention.

 ## Preparation